Multiscale Comparative Connectomics: Results

-\paragraph{Identifying signal communities} Communities of highly interconnected vertices are important structures within connectomes that underlie diverse neurological functions \cite{betzelDiversityMesoscaleArchitecture2018, vandenheuvelComparativeConnectomics2016a}.
-Therefore, communities are an important topological scale at which connectomes can be analyzed.
-In settings where vertices are organized using an \textit{a priori} community grouping, we evaluate four approaches for modelling the connectivity information encoded within a community (described in more detail in Section \ref{sec:meso-detail}).
+For analysis of connectomes where vertices are organized using an \textit{a priori} community grouping, we compare four approaches for modelling the connectivity information encoded within a community (see the Methods (\S \ref{sec:regional-detail})).
 Each successive approach yields a more holistic summary of the community.
 The first two approaches are univariate, comparing either (1) the probability of connectivity in a community or (2) the average edge weight in a community across populations.
 While these are fundamental properties of a community, summarizing the behavior of a community with a single scalar loses information.
 The last two approaches are multivariate, comparing either (3) the indices of nonzero edges in a community or (4) the vector of edge weights in a community.
-Note that the operations performed by approaches (1) and (3) require the connectomes to be binarized via thresholding, whereas approaches (2) and (4) operate on weighted connectomes.
-To test if the summarized information in a block is different across phenotypes, we use Multiscale Graph Correlation (\Mgc), a $k$-sample test for equality in distribution \cite{shenDistanceCorrelationMultiscale2020, vogelsteinDiscoveringDecipheringRelationships2019, shenExactEquivalenceDistance2020}.
+Note that the operations performed by approaches (1) and (3) require the connectomes to be binarized via Otsu's method \cite{otsuThresholdSelectionMethod1979}, whereas approaches (2) and (4) operate on weighted connectomes.
+To test if the summarized information in a block is different across phenotypes, we again use \Dcorr.

+\paragraph{Simulation study} We compare these approaches in a two-population simulation setting (see the Simulations (\S \ref{sec:commsim})).
+All methods were robust to false positives (Figure \ref{fig:commsim} \textit{first panel}), however, they differed in their ability to successfully identify signal communities.
+In settings where edge weights in a community have the same mean but different variances, univariate and binary approaches struggle to identify signal communities, achieving a maximum TPR of 60\%.
+However, comparing multivariate weighted representations of communities proved much more successful with a TPR of 80\% for sample sizes $N > 30$ (Figure \ref{fig:commsim} \textit{middle panel}).
+When edge weights in a community have different means, all algorithms are able to successfully identify signal communities with a high TPR.
+However, only the weighted approaches can do this with small sample sizes $N < 25$ (Figure \ref{fig:commsim} \textit{right panel}).
+Therefore, we propose using \Dcorr to compare communities across subjects in \textit{regional level} analyses.